 - Pain and suffering damages compensate you for the physical and emotional pain and discomfort resulting from the accident

 There could be other elements of a settlement, such as the availability of punitive damages under the laws of your state, that you should discuss with your attorney.
+For more information, visit our guide on The Best Questions to Ask When Choosing a Motorcycle Personal Injury Lawyer

-Depending upon the circumstances, a settlement might offer options beyond a lump-sum payment.
+Note: Depending upon the circumstances, a settlement might offer options beyond a lump-sum payment.
 A structured settlement allows the insurance company to purchase an annuity that makes payments to the plaintiff according to an agreed-upon schedule.
 The total amount received by a plaintiff over the course of the payout period is more than what would have been offered by the insurer through a traditional settlement.
 This is because the payments to the plaintiff are paid over time allowing the money invested in the annuity to grow.
 The initial investment in the annuity is less than the total amount of the payments, so the insurer benefits by saving money.